Are You Focused on What Matters Most to Your Customers?

 It doesn’t matter how great your company’s system is or how many innovative features it has; the true differentiating factor is a salesperson who understands and can address this manager’s deeper concern, which is a need for validation and security that he’s making a choice that’s going to make him look good.
 By asking questions and listening to uncover these emotional needs, the salesperson can provide the customer with the tools, information and support that will not only get the deal closed but also ensure that manager shines with his new boss.
 And when someone helps you look good, you’re going to remember it.
 You know they’re not just trying to make a sale—they’ve got your back.

-This is why the ability to create emotional bonds with your customers is the x-factor that drives customer retention and loyalty.
+This is why the ability to create emotional bonds with your customers is the x-factor that drives customer loyalty.
 A lower price or superficial features may bring them in the door, but the emotional satisfaction is what keeps them loyal year in and year out.

 In B2B businesses in particular, these emotional bonds are built by a sales and service team that has the skills to provide high relationship impact.
 By understanding customer needs, delivering value based on those needs and helping customers achieve their goals, they consistently create deep, trust-based relationships that make their organization and brand stand apart from the rest of the field.